Post medieval dovecote 40m south of Cloughton Hall, Cloughton

 At any reasonable time.

 A few metres off the A171 - easily seen from the road at the southern entrance to Cloughton village.
-Scarborough: 5 miles.
+Rail: Scarborough (5 miles).
 Bus: service runs from Scarborough station every half hour.

 Parking can be made available most of the time.